riot/riot.github.io/documentation.md

 ### Render unescaped HTML

 Riot expressions can only render text values without HTML formatting.
-However you can make a custom tag to do the job.
+However, you can make a custom tag to do the job.
 For example:

 ```html
 <raw>